-- Active NH LNA License - General requirements listed in the catalog; - Evidence of high school credits in math, English and Science with lab. - Two letters of reference submitted on forms provided by the College - Completion of Applicant Questionnaire - Acceptable performance on the PN NLN pre-admission exam.
+- Active NH LNA License (to be kept current throughout program) - General requirements listed in the catalog; - Evidence of high school credits in math, English and Science with lab. - Two letters of reference submitted on forms provided by the College - Completion of Applicant Questionnaire - Acceptable performance on the PN NLN pre-admission exam.
 Composite score of 110 or higher on National League for Nursing - PN.
-Preadmission Examination (NLN - PAX) with a minimum of 50th percentile in each of the three sections - Math, Verbal and Science; - Attendance at a PN informational session with nursing faculty.
+Preadmission Examination (NLN - PAX) with a minimum of 50th percentile in each of the three sections - Math, Verbal and Science; - Attendance at a PN informational session with nursing faculty. - Completed A&P Essentials (or A&P I & II) and Introduction to Psychology (PSYC101) with a grade of C or higher from a regionally approved college within the past 10 years.

 Graduates are eligible to take the National Council Licensure Examination for Practical Nurses (NCLEX-PN).
-The Practical Nursing Program has conditional approval status from the New Hampshire Board of Nursing.
+The Practical Nursing Program has full approval status from the New Hampshire Board of Nursing.